Sally Hawkins biography

 In 2009 Hawkins became a Golden Globe winner herself, for her role as Poppy in Happy-Go-Lucky (2008).
 Since then she has starred in a handful of films including Submarine (2011), Jane Eyre (2011) and Great Expectations (2013).
 For her work in Woody Allen's Blue Jasmine (2013), she earned an Academy Award nomination, as well as another Golden Globe nomination.
 More recently, she starred in Godzilla (2014) and Paddington (2014).

-Hawkins has also written for the radio, contributing her writing skills as well as her voice to BBC Radio 4's sketch show, Concrete Cow.
+Sally has also written for the radio, contributing her writing skills as well as her voice to BBC Radio 4's sketch show, Concrete Cow.
 In her spare time, she enjoys painting.

 Sally Hawkins Filmography